Peerawichaya27/shirt-shop-backend/README.md

 # Shirt Shop Backend

 ## Overview
-This project is the backend service for the Shirt Shop application, handling all data management and business logic.
+This project is the backend service for the ecommerce application, handling all data management and business logic.
 It provides APIs for user authentication, product management, order processing, and more.

 ## Technologies Used
 - **Java**: Core programming language used for backend development.